-Schismatomma decolorans (Turner & Borrer) Clauzade & Vězda (1965) Thallus thin, white to lilac- to pinkish grey, becoming grey to brownish grey in dried collections, \pm rimose; a grey-black prothallus often present; soralia punctiform when young, spreading and becoming confluent, mauve-grey to pale lilac-grey, occasionally with an ochre tinge.
+Schismatomma decolorans (Turner & Borrer) Clauzade & Vězda (1965) Thallus thin, pale pinkish beige, becoming grey to brownish grey in dried collections, \pm rimose; a grey-black prothallus often present; soralia punctiform when young, spreading and becoming confluent, mauve-grey to pale lilac-grey, occasionally with an ochre tinge.
 Apothecia rare, elongate to circular, 0.5-1.3 mm diameter, disc convex, persistently pruinose.
-Ascospores fusiform, curved, $30-37 \times 4-5 \mu m$.
-Pycnidia rare; conidia $6-7 \times 2 \mu m$, bacilliform, straight to slightly curved, 1-septate, pale olive-brown or colourless.
-Thallus C-, K-, KC-, Pd-, UV- (unidentified fatty acids).
+Ascospores fusiform, curved, 30-37 \times 4-5 μ m.
+Pycnidia rare; conidia 6-7 \times 2 μ m, bacilliform, straight to slightly curved, 1-septate, pale olive-brown or colourless.
+Thallus C-, K-, K/UV+ pale blue, KC-, Pd-, UV- (unidentified fatty acids).
 BLS 1315.

-On the dry sides of young to old deciduous trees in wayside and woodland sites, tolerant of relatively high levels of agricultural chemicals and fertilizers; often abundant, S. & E. Britain (fertile material found rarely in southern Britain), rare to the north, extending to E. Ireland, rare in the west.
-The sorediate morph of Syncesia myrticola (formerly referred to as Enterographa sorediata) is very similar but is patchily Pd+ rust-red (weak Pd reactions are more visible in UV light) thus distinguishing it from D. decolorans (Pd-) and Snippocia nivea (Pd+ yellow-orange); also expanding thalli of that species can have a distinctive brown fimbriate prothallus that is diagnostic in the dry bark habitat.
+On the dry sides of young to old deciduous trees in wayside and woodland sites, tolerant of relatively high levels of agricultural chemicals and fertilizers; often abundant.
+S. & E. Britain (fertile material found rarely in southern Britain), rare to the north, extending to E. Ireland, rare in the west.

+The sorediate morph of Syncesia myrticola (formerly referred to as Enterographa sorediata) is very similar but is patchily Pd+ rust-red (weak Pd reactions are more visible in UV light) thus distinguishing it from D. decolorans (Pd-) and Snippocia nivea (Pd+ yellow-orange).
+In addition, expanding thalli of S. myrticola can have a distinctive brown fimbriate prothallus that is diagnostic in the dry bark habitat.
 Both D. decolorans and S. myrticola often occur in a mosaic.
 With practice the slightly waxier thallus and paler soralia of S. myrticola can help pick out candidates for confirmation with Pd.
 Pachnolepia pruinata also resembles D. decolorans in the field but is C+ red and usually fertile.